R3Conclave/conclave-core-sdk/docs/docs/azure.md

 ```
 Should you decide to use a bundled version (recommended), ensure the files listed above don't exist (delete or rename
 them if necessary) and skip the rest of this section.

+!!! important
+    The bundled DCAP Azure client plugin works with all current generation Azure confidential VMs as well as existing
+    CPUs.
+However, if Azure extends their offerings to include new platforms, or if you attempt to use a new generation
+    system such as a multi-CPU Ice Lake platform then the bundled Azure client plugin may not work and you might see an error
+    when attempting to load your enclave.
+In this case [follow the instructions below](#azure-client-plugin) to
+    build/install an updated version of the Azure client plugin that supports the platform.

 You may want to set the Azure DCAP client logging level to FATAL as the default setting is fairly verbose:
 ```sh